smartinez-cellenza/training-terraform-intermediate-labs/labs/DeployToMultipleSubscription.md

 ### Exercise 1: Setup your environment

+Create a Storage Account with a container nammed tfstates to store the tfstate file.

 In your *main* Resource Group (the on tagged with attribute **layer** with value **main**), create a Storage Account, with a Blob container nammed **tfstate**

 Clone the repository https://github.com/smartinez-cellenza/training-terraform-intermediate-labs-setup